 - 1.Create trunk group 1 on Switch A and add port 2, port 3, and port 4 to the group, as shown in Figure 47. - 2.Create trunk group 1 on Switch B and add port 2, port 3, and port 4 to the group, as shown in Figure 47.

 6.6 Link Check

-Link Check detects the data transmission of redundancy protocol (STP/RSTP/DT-Ring)-enabled ports.
-Link check helps to detect the anomaly for timely processing When a fault occurs.
+Link Check detects the data transmission of redundancy protocol-enabled ports.
+Link check helps to detect the anomaly for timely processing when a fault occurs

-Figure 50 shows the link check configuration.
+The following figure shows the link check configuration.